InnovativeNinja/jMiesjel/README.md

   * The round is won by the player who played the highest rank that matches the round's starting suit, unless a higher rank of a trump card was played.
   * If the players still hold one or more cards, a next round is played
   * The session ends when all players have exhausted their cards

+  #### Scoring
+   * For each round won the player's score is subtracted by 1 point, unless the trump suit was Spades, then all scores and penalties are multiplied by 2
+   * If a player scored no point in the entire session, the player receives a penalty of +5.
+(Again, if the trump suit was Spades, the player receives a +10 penalty)
+   * The scoring is updated when the session has ended
+   * If a player's score is exactly 0 points, the game is won by that player.
+   * If more than one player ends up at exactly 0 points, the session is voided, no score is calcualted and a new session starts with the scoring set to the score before the session that resulted in the would-be draw.

   ### Considerations
    * The optimum amount of players is either 3 or 4, as the ruleset can potentionally leave the game unbounded.